CIS565-Fall-2014/Project3-Pathtracer/README.md

 Origin and direction of camera rays is varied randomly (in a uniform circular distribution) to emulate a physical aperture.

+**Performance:** Some impact per-sample when adding the implementation.
-**Performance:** Negligible impact per-sample.
-However, it increases the number of samples needed for visual smoothness due to the extreme variation between samples.
+This is due to additional randomness calculations and vector math for computing random rays.
+Depth of field also increases the number of samples needed for visual smoothness due to the extreme variation between samples.
 Implementation-wise, this is identical to analogous CPU code.